NedPetre/NedPetre/README.md

-Welcome to My GitHub! 👋
+Welcome to My GitHub! 👋 \n
 Hello!
 I'm a passionate developer and aspiring aerospace engineer, combining my love for technology and problem-solving.
 I focus on creating efficient solutions through programming, robotics, and data analysis.
 Here’s a snapshot of what I do:

 💻 Programming